thautwarm/MLStyle.jl/docs/tutorials/query-lang.md

 end
 ```

 I think it perfect, so let's go ahead.
-The reason why we make an inline function will be given later.
-I will disclose that it's used for type inference.
+We'll explain more about why we use `@inline` later, but the short answer is that it was needed for type inference.

 So, what should the output field names and the source be?